adienanimeesha/advprog-publisher/README.md

 I've explored Postman since it's been used for assignments and such.
 Postman helps me to quickly test API endpoints, adjust environment variables to simulate different scenarios, etc.

 #### Reflection Publisher-3
+1. Observer Pattern has two variations: Push model (publisher pushes data to subscribers) and Pull model (subscribers pull data from publisher).
+In this tutorial case, which variation of Observer Pattern that we use?
+In this tutorial case, the push model of the Observer Pattern is fillowed.
+This is where the publisher immediately sends out updates to all subscribers as soon as new data is available, rather than waiting for subscribers to request the information.

+2. What are the advantages and disadvantages of using the other variation of Observer Pattern for this tutorial case? (example: if you answer Q1 with Push, then imagine if we used Pull)
+If the pull model is used instead of the push, subscribers would only fetch updates when needed.
+This can help avoid unnecessary data transfers and give them more control over what information they receive.
+However, doing so  can also complicate things, such as managing regular polling adds complexity, which might lead to delays in getting the most up-to-date information.
+Other than that, frequent polling could introduce extra overhead, making it less responsive than the push model used in this tutorial.

+3. Explain what will happen to the program if we decide to not use multi-threading in the notification process.
+Not using the multi-threading in the notification means the notification process would operate on a single thread.
+This means the notifications are handled one after the other.
+If any notification takes a while to send, it could block the program from moving on to the other tasks.
+This slows down the entire application and leads to performance bottlenecks when many notifications are queued.